 There is no excuse to feel uncomfortable on a mountain bike in the sub-$1,000 class either, as designers have experimented and discovered the best blend between slacker head angles and longer reach numbers, delivering superior high-speed stability and climbing comfort.

-You will have noticed that our choice of the best budget mountain bikes is almost exclusively hardtails rather than full suspension.
+You will have noticed that our choice of the best budget mountain bikes is mostly hardtails rather than full-suspension bikes.
 The reason being is that if you are working to a tighter budget you will often find that brands make critical compromises to the spec of a bike in order to cover the additional costs of development, suspension system hardware and shock.

 That said there are some brands, like the Marin and Vitus featured above, which manage to add front and rear suspension without sacrificing the overall performance of the bikes.
 Neither feature a dropper post though and components will generally be of a lower quality than a hardtail of the same price.